erayerdin/tgcli/docs/bot.md

 And it is even *safer to assume that bots' files will have higher priority in wiping operations*[^no_report_on_file_wiping].
 That's why it is a good practice to forward the files sent by bots to *Saved Messages*, even better to backup them to a storage that you own if these files have higher importance to you.

-[^no_report_on_file_wiping]: One should keep in mind that there have been no reports of data loss complaint from Telegram's side to this day.
+[^no_report_on_file_wiping]: One should keep in mind that there have been few reports of data loss complaint from Telegram's side to this day.

 ### photo